forsbergsskola-se/gp23-203-opengl-game-magge/README.md

 ## Troubles we encountered
-* Weird movement (Solved by capping frame rate using a timer).
+* Weird player and monster movement (Solved by capping frame rate using a timer).
 * Circular dependencies (Solved by forward declarations and file management).
 * Include-explosions (Move definitions to .cpp file)